valyli/client.tob.true.ly/doc/GitHubDesktop.md

 # Fill repository URL by yourself
+(If you Web Browser can not open GitHub automatically at before.
+You could clone with next steps.)
 1. Choose clone from menu.
 ![](vx_images/3085715220947.png)
 2. Fill URL.
 Local path will be filled automatically.